nank1ro/disable_web_context_menu/README.md

 Read the blog post about it [here](https://mariuti.com/posts/flutter-web-disable-browser-context-menu-for-specific-widget/)

-You can test if live [here](https://987d6bac.disable-web-context-menu.pages.dev/)
+You can test it live [here](https://987d6bac.disable-web-context-menu.pages.dev/)

 ## Usage